2020 campaigns go digital amid fears of coronavirus spread - KVIA

 WASHINGTON (AP) — No more rallies.
 No more door-knocking.
 And no more in-person fundraisers, raking in dollars from dozens of millionaires at once.

-The coronavirus has disrupted American life, and the 2020 presidential campaign is no exception.
-Amid calls for social distancing to stop the pandemic’s spread, President Donald Trump and Democrats Joe Biden and Bernie Sanders have had little choice but to call off large-scale public events in favor of politicking online and over the airwaves.
+The coronavirus has , and is no exception.
+Amid calls for to stop the pandemic’s spread, President Donald Trump and Democrats Joe Biden and Bernie Sanders have had little choice but to call off large-scale public events in favor of politicking online and over the airwaves.

 The abrupt shift has infused the contest with an added degree of uncertainty.